notedhelms/accelerators/docs/classic-templates/solar.md

 ---

-Walks through the steps from brand new user to REST data connectivity
+Integrate data from external REST APIs to enrich your decision data
 ---

 ## First Launch of Corticon Studio